openscm/openscm/docs/usage.rst

     model_run.run()

-This tells the adapter for the particular SCM to get the necessary parameters in the format as expected by the model, while conversion for units and time frames is done by the corresponding :class:`ParameterView`s.
+This tells the adapter for the particular SCM to get the necessary parameters in the format as expected by the model, while conversion for units and time frames is done by the corresponding :class:`ParameterView` objects.
 It then runs the model itself.

 After the run the model is reset, so the :func:`openscm.Core.run` function can be called again (setting parameters to new values before, if desired).

 Getting output parameters
 *************************

 During the run the model adapter sets the output parameters just like the input parameters were set above.
-Thus, these can be read using read-only :class:`ParameterView`s:
+Thus, these can be read using read-only :class:`ParameterView` objects:

 .. code:: python